Prasad502/PYTHON-MICRO-PROJECT/README.md

 The starting or the main-file for the project is Main.py.
 The file then redirects too all the other modules of the project.

-The database files should be imported in your local database before executing the system.
+The database files should be imported in your local database before executing the system. ( recharge.sql )

 To import database files in your localhost , Create a database same as the file name and then click on import and select the particular file.
 The database will be imported in your localhost.